-- 1. Be able to explain the difference between formal counselling and using a counselling approach which is often used in other helping relationships (e.g. Befriending, Mentoring, Nursing, Medicine, Social Work, Teaching, Guidance, Information giving etc.). - 2.
+- 1. Be able to explain the difference between formal counselling and using a counselling approach which is often used in other helping relationships (e.g. Befriending, Guidance, Information giving). - 2.
 Be able to describe what attending skills are and why they are essential in a counselling approach. - 3.
 Be able to describe what responding skills are and why they are essential in a counselling approach. - 4.
 Be able to explain what self-awareness means and why it is essential in a counselling approach. - 5.
-Be able to discuss what constitutes the basic ethical and attitudinal framework and qualities that are required for attending and responding skills to become counselling skills or part of a counselling approach. - 6.
+Be able to discuss what constitutes the basic ethical and attitudinal framework that is required for attending and responding skills to become counselling skills or part of a counselling approach. - 6.
 Be able to identify some of the complexities in the meaning of confidentiality when using a counselling approach.